History of club

-Following our AGM on 12th September, our provisional calendar for the next few months is still to be arranged - please refer back here in a couple of weeks.
+Our calendar for the next few months is still to be arranged - please refer back here in a couple of weeks.
 Any activities will be reported under the 'Club /P activities' page for each year

 For details and pictures about what we got up to in past years, follow the links below:-

 Club /P activities in 2019 and pictures received from the International Space Station by Gary 2E0FYR

 Club /P activities and ChOTA in 2018 Club /P activities and ChOTA in 2017 Club /P activities and ChOTA in 2016

 SSB Field Day and ChoTA 2015 Club /P activities in 2015

 Club /P activities in 2014 Club /P activities in 2013 Club /P activities in 2012

 We run a clubnet in conjunction with the West Yorkshire RAFARS on Thursday evenings from 19:00-20:00 clock time on 145.350MHz if the frequency is clear.
 The net controller is Bill G4IOD.

 To help newly-licensed members, HADARS holds a net on Wednesday evenings from 18:00 UTC to about 19:00 UTC and everyone is welcome to join in whether or not they are a club member.